Impact 2025

 States with LPM Members

-This report was created in TAPSCAN using the following Radio information: LOUISVILLE; JUN24 (APR-JUN); Metro; M-Su 5A-5A ; P 12+; Station Combos Used: *LPM = WFPK-FM,WFPL-FM,WUOL-FM; See Detailed Sourcing Page for Complete Details.
-Copyright © 2024 The Nielsen Company.
+This report was created in TAPSCAN using the following Radio information: LOUISVILLE; JUN25 (APR-JUN); Metro; M-Su 5A-5A ; P 12+; Station Combos Used: *LPM = WFPK-FM,WFPL-FM,WUOL-FM; See Detailed Sourcing Page for Complete Details.
+Copyright © 2025 The Nielsen Company.
 All rights reserved.

 Louisville Public Media WFPL

 89.3 WFPL News Louisville is your trusted and reliable source for civic news that affects you, your neighborhood, your city and your state.
 WFPL is an independent, nonpartisan news outlet that provides you with the essential news and resources you need to understand and make decisions about our community and our world.
 We do fact-based reporting that is free from political and corporate influence.
 We produce and distribute daily journalism online and through broadcast and digital audio.
 We are the NPR affiliate serving Greater Louisville, Kentucky and Southern Indiana.
-Additionally, we collaborate to serve a statewide audience through the Kentucky Public Radio Network.
+Louisville Public Media is also the lead station for Kentucky Public Radio serving a statewide audience, as well as for the new Appalachia + Mid-South Newsroom, a regional collaboration in partnership with NPR, composed of seven stations in Kentucky, Tennessee and West Virginia.

 Louisville Public Media WUOL